-This guide covers expert shopping advice on finding the best weed eater string to meet your needs, as well as a compilation of the top-rated trimmer strings on the market.
+This guide covers expert shopping advice on finding the best weed eater string to meet your needs, as well as a compilation of some of the best trimmer strings on the market.

-What to Look for When Buying Weed Eater String
+What to Consider When Choosing the Best Weed Wacker String

-The first thing you should do before buying string for your trimmer is to consult your owner’s manual or the manufacturer’s website for the string sizes that will fit your machine.
+Before buying string for your weed trimmer, consult the owner’s manual or the manufacturer’s website for the string sizes that will fit the machine.
 With that information in hand, there are five aspects of trimmer string to consider while you shop: shape, durability, material, weld resistance, and line size.

-Trimmer string comes in round, multi-sided, and twisted shapes.
-The shape of the line affects performance in several ways, including cleanness of the cut, durability of the string, and even noise level.
-It is important to match the string shape with the conditions under which it will be used.
+Trimmer string is available in round, square, multi-sided, twisted, and serrated shapes.
+The shape of the string affects performance in several ways, including the cleanness of the cut, the durability of the string, and even noise level.
+It is important to match the shape with the application for which you’ll be using the string.

 - Round string comes in all sizes.
 It is economical, durable, and easy to reload.
 A round string is best for lawns with mostly grass and just a few weeds.
 It is not as efficient on weedy properties because the smooth edges tend to tear through weeds rather than cutting cleanly.
 A round string is also more likely to overheat and weld together when trimming along concrete walls or fences.

 - Multi-sided string is best for yards with heavy weeds and thick grass.
 The sharp edges cut through weeds for a cleaner look.
-It breaks more easily than round string while trimming along hard surfaces, so it may not be the best choice where there are lots of obstacles to work around.
+This string breaks more easily than round string while trimming along hard surfaces, so it may not be the best choice in areas with a lot of obstacles to work around.

-- Twisted string provides a cleaner cut than a round string in thick weeds, and has comparable durability around hard surfaces.
-Its reduced air resistance makes it operate with less noise and vibration than other string shapes.
-Combined with an electric or cordless trimmer, twisted string can be a great choice where noise is a concern.
+- Twisted string provides a cleaner cut than a round string in thick weeds and has comparable durability around hard surfaces.
+The reduced air resistance makes it operate with less noise and vibration of the trimmer head than other string shapes.
+Combined with an electric or cordless trimmer, twisted string can be a great choice when noise is a concern.

-For the greatest durability, a round string is the standard.
-It contains more material with less surface area, so it has a longer wear time.
-Round string made of reinforced nylon or non-nylon polymer, or string with a hardened core material will show greater durability than basic nylon.
+For the greatest durability, round string is the standard.
+Combining more material with less surface area, it has a longer wear time.
+Round string made of reinforced nylon or non-nylon polymer, or string with a hardened core material, will provide greater durability than basic nylon.

 Basic trimmer string is made of hardened monofilament nylon.
-For years this has been the industry standard, but manufacturers are making constant improvements to increase durability and capability.
+This material has been the industry standard for years, but manufacturers are making constant improvements to increase durability and capability.
 Plain nylon line is still effective, but stronger materials are now available.

-While the materials used to make trimmer string are all reasonably weld resistant, some types of string have a higher degree of resistance than others.
+While the materials used to make trimmer strings are all reasonably weld resistant, some string types have a higher degree of resistance than others.
 Given the same material, shaped line is more weld-resistant than round because of the increased surface area.
 Round string has the least amount of surface area, allowing heat buildup to occur more quickly.

 Our Top Picks